Data Science Principles

 What You'll Learn

-Data Science Principles is part of our Driving Digital Success series.
+Data Science Principles is part of our Harvard on Digital Learning Path.

-Driving Digital Success courses provide the frameworks and methodologies to turn data into insight, technologies into strategy, and opportunities into value and responsibility.
+The Harvard on Digital course series provides the frameworks and methodologies to turn data into insight, technologies into strategy, and opportunities into value and responsibility to lead with data-driven decision making.

-The course will be delivered via HBS Online’s course platform and immerse learners in real-world examples from experts at industry-leading organizations.
+The course is part of the Harvard on Digital Learning Path and will be delivered via HBS Online’s course platform.
+Learners will be immersed in real-world examples from experts at industry-leading organizations.
 By the end of the course, participants will be able to:

 - Understand the modern data science landscape and technical terminology for a data-driven world